prebid/Prebid.js/modules/openxOrtbBidAdapter.md

 # Overview

 ```
-Module Name: OpenX OpenRTB Bidder Adapter
+Module Name: OpenX Bidder Adapter
 Module Type: Bidder Adapter
 Maintainer: team-openx@openx.com
 ```

 # Description

-This is an updated version of the OpenX bid adapter which calls our new serving architecture.
-Publishers are welcome to test this adapter and give feedback.
+DEPRECATED.
+Use openxBidAdapter.

+This adapter was originally an adapter used to test OpenX serving architecture changes.
+This adapter now mirrors openxBidAdapter and this adapter will be removed in a future release.
+Please use openxBidAdapter.
 Please note you should only include either openxBidAdapter or openxOrtbBidAdapter in your build.

 # Bid Parameters
 ## Banner